MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/index.md

 ## Windows IoT devices

 Windows IoT devices are an emerging class of devices centered around embedding small electronics, sensors, and connectivity within physical objects.
 These devices are usually connected through a network or the Internet to report on the real-world data they sense, and in some cases act on it.
-Devices can either have no screen (also known as “headless” devices) or are connected to a small screen (known as “headed” devices) with a screen size usually 3.5” or smaller.
+Devices can either have no screen (also known as "headless" devices) or are connected to a small screen (known as "headed" devices) with a screen size usually 3.5" or smaller.

 Screen sizes
 -   3.5'' or smaller